Scaling Laws for Predicting Downstream Performance in LLMs: Linear Relation Between Loss and Performance

 \section{Linear Relation Between Loss and Performance}

 We gather data points from intermediate checkpoints of all sampling LMs and visualize the relationship between pre-training loss and corresponding task performance in~\fref{fig:scatter}.
-We observe a generally linear trend across all benchmarks, which motivates our selection of linear analytical form to characterize the mapping from pre-training loss to downstream performance.
+We observe a generally linear trend across all benchmarks, which motivates our selection of linear analytical form to characterize the mapping from pre-training loss to downstream performance. \modi{In addition, the decision is further supported by the following evidence:} \modi{ \begin{itemize}[noitemsep,topsep=0pt,parsep=3pt,partopsep=0pt,leftmargin=18pt] \item \citet{huang2024compression} demonstrate through extensive experiments across 12 benchmarks and 31 LLMs that language modeling ability (compression) correlates \textbf{linearly} with benchmark performance (intelligence). \item \citet{du2024understanding} provide empirical validation and visualization of this linear relationship specifically in the post-emergence regime. \end{itemize} }

+\modi{Overall, the above results and supporting evidence also justify that monitoring pre-training loss alone is sufficient to measure downstream benchmark performance in LLMs.
+Changes in pre-training loss correspond to proportional changes in downstream benchmark performance, following a consistent linear trend without significant variance. }